Indigeneity in the Israeli–Palestinian conflict: Jews as indigenous

+In his 2011 article "The Myth of Israel as a Colonialist Entity: An Instrument of Political Warfare to Delegitimize the Jewish State" Israeli statesman and political scientist Dore Gold, citing Moshe Gil's A History of Palestine: 634-1099, wrote that Jews (along with Samaritans) comprised a majority in the Southern Levant from the Roman period (63 BCE – 324 CE) until the Muslim conquest (c.
+636–7 CE) and only began to diminish due to the institution of persecutions, such as the Jizya tax.
+Jews continued to live in the land without interruption, and those who left maintained cultural and religious ties with the land.
+In his view, Jews have "deep, indigenous roots" to the Land of Israel.
+As such, he says, the idea of Zionism as a colonial project should be rejected.

+Ilan and Carol Troen say that both Jews and the international community historically viewed Jewish presence in the land as indigenous until relatively recently.
+According to them, Palestinian Arabs began adopting an "indigeneity argument" in the 1990s to position themselves as the sole legitimate indigenous population.
+They argue this shift involved a re-framing of Jews as foreign invaders through a settler-colonial paradigm.
+They assert that claims denying a connection between modern and historical Jews lack factual basis, characterizing such arguments as a form of supersessionism intended to challenge the legitimacy of the State of Israel.

+According to anthropologists Rachel Z Feldman and Ian McGonigle, "Israeli settler organizations and allied American-Jewish lobbyists have responded to international condemnation of the occupation by mobilizing narratives of indigeneity, claiming sovereign and divine rights to the land."
 Major Zionist organizations including the Anti-Defamation League (ADL), the American Jewish Committee, and the Israel Action Network of the Jewish Federations of North America have stated that Jews are Indigenous to the Land of Israel.
-The International Work Group for Indigenous Affairs defines the Palestinian Bedouin as the Indigenous people of Palestine.

 In 2015, a proposal titled "Recognition of the Jewish People as Indigenous to the Land of Israel" was submitted and approved by a 51% vote in favor at the World Zionist Congress.
 The bill's author stated that the bill rejects "the core anti-Israel accusation that Jews are foreign colonialists in the country and instead affirms that the Jewish people have indigenous rights to live in their ancestral home."
 The proposal was opposed by the liberal Zionist organization J Street, the Reform movement's ARZA, and the Conservative movement's Mercaz USA, among other organizations.

-The New Zealand Jewish Council has stated that "Indigeneity and colonialism" are "not useful metaphors for Israel", citing Jewish presence in the land for thousands of years.
+Writing on the blog of the New Zealand Jewish Council in 2024, Ben Kepes has argued that "Indigeneity and colonialism" are "not useful metaphors for Israel", citing Jewish presence in the land for thousands of years.